hhvm/packaging/aws/hhvm1/README.md

 - The output of the state machine is a JSON that lists all steps, and for each it indicates whether it was skipped, succeeded or failed + any related information (EC2 instance ID + elapsed time for worker successes/failures;
   exception data for AWS lambdas that throw an exception).
+On failures, this output can be found as the output of the `NormalizeResults` step (the final step has no output because it throws an exception).

 ## Making changes and testing